 So since fresh cherries are usually only available until August (sigh), I stock up to ensure this healthy treat is available to me and my family beyond the summer months.
 Yep – you can easily freeze, dry, or can fresh cherries to enjoy them year-round.

-HOW TO MAKE A HEALTHY SWEET CHERRY CRISP
+HOW TO MAKE HEALTHY AND FRESH CHERRY CRISP

-Wondering how to make a healthy sweet cherry crisp?
+Wondering how to make a healthy and fresh cherry crisp?
 Good news: It’s super easy and only requires a few quick alterations to your typical crisp recipes.
 So, how do we do it?

-- To make this Cherry Crisp as light and as healthy as possible, I didn’t use any processed sugars or artificial sweeteners.
+- To make this fresh cherry crisp as light and good-for-you as possible, I didn’t use any processed sugars or artificial sweeteners.

 ARE SWEET CHERRIES GOOD FOR YOU?